PabloSzx/crypto-use/README.md

 })();
 ```

-> If no key is given, it will be automatically generated using [randomstring](https://www.npmjs.com/package/randomstring#api), which you can customize using the key **generateOptions**
+> If no key is given, it will be automatically generated using [randomstring](https://www.npmjs.com/package/randomstring#api), which you can customize using **generateOptions**

 ## License